jonahanderson/MoonBot/README.md

 #### Create a .env File

-The repository already includes a .env file template.
-You need to fill in your Reddit and OpenAI credentials.
+Create a file named `.env` in the project directory and add your Reddit and OpenAI credentials to it.
+This file should not be shared or included in version control to keep your credentials secure.

-Edit the `.env` file:
+Create the `.env` file:

 ```sh
 touch .env